mervecoskunn/project-portfolio-4/README.md

   * Python

 ### Frameworks, Libraries & Tools Used
+  * [asgiref](https://pypi.org/project/asgiref/)- ASGI is a standard for Python asynchronous web apps and servers to communicate with each other, and positioned as an asynchronous successor to WSGI.

-  * Bootstrap 5 - grid, layout, columns, cards and forms structure.
+  * [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - grid, layout, columns, cards and forms structure.
-  * Django - django frameworks to manage apps.
+  * [Django](https://pypi.org/project/Django/) - django frameworks to manage apps.
+  * [gunicorn](https://pypi.org/project/gunicorn/) -- Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
+It’s a pre-fork worker model ported from Ruby’s Unicorn project.
+The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
-  * GitHub - to store the overall project repository.
+  * [GitHub](https://github.com/) - to store the overall project repository.
-  * Visual Studio Code - used as workspace to do the coding.
+  * [Visual Studio Code](https://code.visualstudio.com/) - used as workspace to do the coding.
-  * Balsamiq Wireframes - To design the wireframe of the complete project.
+  * [Balsamiq Wireframes](https://balsamiq.com/) - To design the wireframe of the complete project.
-  * Google Fonts - Used for logo and all the written content.
+  * [Google Fonts](https://fonts.google.com/) - Used for logo and all the written content.
-  * Fontawesome - fontawesome icons for social media links and as additional design.
+  * [Fontawesome](https://fontawesome.com/) - fontawesome icons for social media links and as additional design.
-  * Heroku - for the deployement of the project.
+  * [Heroku](https://www.heroku.com/github-students) - for the deployement of the project.
-  * Coolors - to choose the color palette and color shades.
+  * [Coolors](https://coolors.co/) - to choose the color palette and color shades.
-  * PostgreSQL - database storage of the models.
+  * [ElephantSQL](https://www.elephantsql.com/)PostgreSQL - database storage of the models.
-  * Amazon Web Service - image and static files storage.
+  * [Amazon Web Service](https://aws.amazon.com/) - image and static files storage.
-  * AmIResponsinve - responsiveness of the site.
+  * [AmIResponsinve](https://ui.dev/amiresponsive) - responsiveness of the site.
   * Lighthouse - used for testing site functionality.
-  * W3C Markup Validation Service - used for HTML testing.
+  * [W3C Markup Validation Service](https://validator.w3.org/) - used for HTML testing.
-  * W3C CSS Validation Service - used for CSS testing
+  * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - used for CSS testing
-  * PEP8 - used for Python files testing.
+  * [PEP8](https://pep8ci.herokuapp.com/) - used for Python files testing.

 ## Testing